 - Training for librarians and ICT staff to manage open access repositories.

 - Université Cheikh Anta Diop de Dakar set up an OA working group which is developing an OA policy.

 - High-level researchers and research administrators from the Université Cheikh Anta Diop de Dakar are now leading the OA movement in Senegal.
 They are advocating for OA, encouraging other researchers to practise OA, digitizing research outputs and making them openly available in the institutional repository.

 - Librarians and ICT staff have knowledge and skills to develop OA policies and set up institutional repositories.
 Université de Thiès and Université Virtuelle du Sénégal are about to launch their open access repositories and more COBESS members are preparing to set up repositories.

-- Increased visibility of research, through two institutional OA repositories:
+- Increased visibility of research, through four institutional OA repositories:

 - The African Institute for Economic Development and Planning (IDEP) Document Server with 23,186 documents (by the end of December 2021).

 - UCAD digital library with 20,058 documents (by the end of December 2021).